QC-PISA/suqa/README.md

 Estimation of thermal averages using quantum information algorithms.

 ### Quantum Metropolis Sampling (QMS)
-Implementation of the algorithm from paper: https://www.nature.com/articles/nature09770
+Implementation of the QMS algorithm from paper: https://www.nature.com/articles/nature09770
-The QMS applied to a frustrated triangle: https://arxiv.org/abs/2001.05328
+The QMS applied to a frustrated triangle: https://arxiv.org/abs/2001.05328 Implementation of the QQSA algorithm from paper: https://www.pnas.org/content/109/3/754 [Implemented by Riccardo Aiudi]

 ## Structure of the project:
 ```bash